Adroiti/docs-for-code-review-tools/dotnet-assembly-unoptimized.md

-Pattern: NET Assembly is not optimized
+Pattern: .NET Assembly is not optimized

 Issue: -